 - Alameda-Contra Costa Transit District (AC Transit)

-The project is funded by approximately $20 million from Federal Congestion Mitigation and Air Quality Improvement funds, and includes planning, design, construction, utilities and system integration.
+The project was funded by approximately $20 million from Federal Congestion Mitigation and Air Quality Improvement funds, which included planning, design, construction, utilities and system integration.